CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 This section explains how to customize and configure the pipeline.

 ### Uploading data
-The [walkthrough](#walkthrough-running-an-evaluation-job-on-batch) uses data and configuration to blob You can upload data to blob storage via the [Azure Storage Explorer](#azure-storage-explorer) GUI, but if you would like to work programmatically, we provide an `upload_data.py` script.
+The [walkthrough](#walkthrough-running-an-evaluation-job-on-batch) uses data and configuration that are already in Azure Blob Storage.
+You can upload data to blob storage via the [Azure Storage Explorer](#azure-storage-explorer) GUI, but if you would like to work programmatically, we provide an `upload_data.py` script.

 For example